 What does a member do at Treasure House?

-The members of the Board perform all the necessary work needed to keep Treasure House functioning at a profitable level.
+Everything members of the Board perform all the necessary work needed to keep the Treasure House functioning.

-We exist on the generous contributions from our surrounding community.
+We exist on the generous contributions from our surrounding communities.
 Some of our time is spent sorting out the items that are suitable for sale.
 After we decide we can use an item, it must be priced and then placed on the selling floor or stored for another time or season.
 We have guidelines to follow for all of these operations, but we depend on members’ good sense of discretion and judgment.

 Who shops at Treasure House?